Music technology development

 2. Digital music distribution software

-We build distribution platforms that deliver releases to DSPs at scale: Spotify, Apple Music, Amazon Music, Tidal, and 40+ others, with metadata management, ISRC and UPC handling, release scheduling, and territory controls.
+We build distribution platforms that deliver releases to DSPs at scale: Spotify, Apple Music, Amazon Music, Tidal, and other major stores, with metadata management, ISRC and UPC handling, release scheduling, and territory controls.
 Revenue reports from each store come back in different formats.
-We build the aggregation layer that normalises all of it into one consistent report your team can act on.
+We build the aggregation layer that normalizes all of it into one consistent report your team can act on.

 3. Royalty and rights management